MrEddX/docs.chatrix.one/docs/account/change-password.en.md

 ## Username

 Only the username is entered, without the server part.
-For example: `john'.
+For example: If the user is `john@chatrix.one` you enter just `john`.

 ## Server